vdbrink/vdbrink.github.io/desk/office_accessories.md

 </div>

-* Dual device connect - possibility to connect at the same time to two devices (laptop and phone)
+* Dual device connection - can connect to two devices at the same time (laptop and phone)
 * Soft top - no hard plastic pressure on your head
 * QCY app - to set custom sound settings and the level of noise cancellation
 * Bluetooth 6 - long battery life
-* Physic buttons - to control ANC/sound/calls
+* Physical buttons - to control ANC/sound/calls
-* 5 modes Adaptive ANC Noise cancellation (Adaptive/Crowded/Commute/Indoor/Anti-Wind)
+* 5 adaptive ANC noise-cancellation modes (Adaptive/Crowded/Commute/Indoor/Anti-Wind)
 * Foldable headset with a hard case for traveling

 <br>
 Just read the reviews!

-Available in Black/White/Gray:
+Available in black/white/gray:
-* {{imgBasket}}ANC over ear headset QCY H3S [(AliExpress)](https://s.click.aliexpress.com/e/_c4rmILlH) [(Amazon US)](https://amzn.to/4tJjCsW)
+* {{imgBasket}}ANC over-ear headset QCY H3S [(AliExpress)](https://s.click.aliexpress.com/e/_c4rmILlH) [(Amazon US)](https://amzn.to/4tJjCsW)

 <br>
 Alternative:\
-I'm also a fan of the Sony WH range, but the price is 10x the price of the QCY, but it isn't 10x better.
+I'm also a fan of the Sony WH range, but the price is 10x the price of the QCY, and it isn't 10x better.
 For now, I stick to the QCY.
 * {{imgBasket}}Sony WH-1000XM6 [(Amazon US)](https://amzn.to/3POvXhK) [(Amazon NL)](https://amzn.to/3QxCUDG)